-1. At the workplace, it is possible to agree locally on the introduction of a working time bank (see Section 5 Local agreement).
+Implementing a working time bank at the workplace can be agreed at the workplace (see Section 5 Local agreements).
 The working time bank refers to a voluntary system, in which different statutory holidays or holidays based on the collective agreement, as well as the regular working time, can be transferred to a later date.